-- Basic Stairs: Functional, builder-grade stairs--stairs that exist only to move people from point A to point B, with zero concern for aesthetics--can be improved with carpeting.
+Functional, builder-grade stairs—stairs that exist only to move people up and down, with zero concern for aesthetics—can be improved with carpeting.
 It is difficult to fix unattractive stairs because they do not lend themselves to painting.
 Carpet works wonders on stairs like this.
-Beautiful hardwood stairs will be ruined by the addition of carpeting because the tack strips need to be nailed down, creating holes in the wood.
-Besides, most homeowners with nice wooden stairs wouldn't be considering carpeting in the first place (would they?).

-- Noisy Stairs: Where carpeted stairs really excel is in houses that have noisy stairs.
-This noise may be a result of children (once young kids learn all about the staircase, they will use them relentlessly).
+Where carpeted stairs really excel is in houses that have noisy stairs.
+This noise is often caused by young children.
+And once young kids learn all about the staircase, they will use them relentlessly.
 Or it might be that the stair materials are too thin to adequately absorb sounds.
-Rather than replacing risers and treads, it's often easier to carpet them.
+Rather than replacing risers and treads or limiting the kids, it's often easier to carpet the stairs.

 Waterfall is considered to be the faster method of installing carpet on stairs and uses only one strip of carpeting.

-After cutting a strip of carpet the width of the stairs, you start at the bottom and work upward.
-If you know what a stair runner is, it's much like this--a continuous strip of carpet.
+After cutting a strip of the carpet the width of the stairs, you start at the bottom and work upward.
+If you know what a stair runner is, it's much like this—a continuous strip of carpet.
 You can only use this method if your stairs have no nosing (a section of the tread that protrudes beyond the riser).

 Cap-and-band is also called wrapped nose.
-Each stair receives two separate sections of carpet: one for the tread, another for the riser.
+Each stair receives two separate sections of the carpet: one for the tread, another for the riser.

 The tread carpet butts up against the tread and then wraps down and around the stair nose.
 Then another piece is added for the riser.
-More laborious than the waterfall technique, for novices it can produce a cleaner, crisper look because you don't have to deal with trying to tighten up uncooperative carpeting: the cuts do this for you.
+More laborious than the waterfall technique, for novices it can produce a cleaner, crisper look because you don't have to deal with trying to tighten up uncooperative carpeting.
+Essentially, the cut pieces do the tucking for you.